-The reasons for students feeling that they intentionally need to commit UAP are complex and varied - concerned, for example, with lack of confidence inability to perform well in examinations, health or personal problems, peer, family or cultural pressures, and/or financial pressures.
+The reasons for students feeling that they intentionally need to commit UAP are complex and varied - concerned, for example, with lack of confidence in the ability to perform well in examinations, health or personal problems, peer, family or cultural pressures, and/or financial pressures.
 Whatever the reasons, the consequences of being found guilty will be the same.
-If you do feel under pressure and are worried that you will not do well, the right thing to do is to seek advice and support from academic or support staff to help you do well.
-Cheating will only make a difficult situation much worse.
+If you do feel under pressure and are worried that you will not do well, the right thing to do is to seek advice and support from academic or support staff.
+Committing a UAP will only make a difficult situation much worse.

 Students are entitled to expect the University to make every effort to deter, detect and penalise anyone who seeks to gain an advantage over others through unfair means.
-The purpose of this document is to ensure that all students understand how the University does this, and to leave students in no doubt as to what is unacceptable.
+The purpose of this document is to ensure that all students understand how the University does this.